Evolution

 We can imagine all living organisms as branches of an immense tree.
 But what would that tree look like?

-Want to see some different directions teachers have taken the Invent a Species activity.
-Check out this post and this post!
+Want to see some different directions teachers have taken the Invent a Species activity?
+Check out this post as well as this one for the creative species students came up with!

 OK, so you know that life evolves in response to the challenges of its environment.
 We’ll use that knowledge to explore how those adaptations happen, and then it’s time to invent your own species.